-- Section 11.
-(Dealers' Licenses, by Whom Granted and - Conditions Thereof.)
-The duly constituted licensing authori-2 - ties of any city, town, or political subdivision of this state 3 - may grant licenses in form prescribed by the [Secretary of 4 - State] effective for not more than one year from date of issue, - 6 permitting the licensee to sell pistols at retail within this - state subject to the following conditions in addition to those - specified in Section 9 hereof, for breach of any of which the 8 - license shall be subject to forfeiture and the licensee subject 9 - to punishment as provided in this act: 10 - 1.
-The business shall be carried on only in the building 11 designated in the license. - 12 - 2.
-The license or a copy thereof, certified by the issuing 13 - authority, shall be displayed on the premises where it can 14 - 15 easily be read. - 3.
-No pistol shall be sold (a) if the seller has reasonable 16 - cause to believe that the purchaser is not of sound mind or 17 - is a drug addict or has been convicted in this state or else- - where of a crime of violence or is under the age of eighteen
+1 SECTION 11.
+(Dealers' Licenses, by Whom Granled and 2 Conditions Thereof.)
+The duly constituted licensing authorities of any city, town, or political subdivision of this state 3 1 may grant licenses in form prescribed by the [Secretary of State] effective for not more than one year from date of issue, 5 6 permitting the licensee to sell pistols at retail within this state subject to the following conditions in addition to those 7 specified in Section 9 hereof, for breach of any of which the 8 license shall be subject to forfeiture and the licensee subject 9 to punishment as provided in this act: 10

+11 1.
+The business shall be carried on only in the building 12 designated in the license.

+13 2.
+The license or a copy thereof, certified by the issuing 14 authority, shall be displayed on the premises where it can 15 casily be read.

+16 3.
+No pistol shall be sold (a) if the seller has reasonable 17 cause to believe that the purchaser is not of sound mind or 18 is a drug addict or has been convicted in this state or else-19 where of a crime of violence or is under the age of eighteen

-- 20 years, or (b) unless the purchaser is personally known to 21 the seller or shall present clear evidence of his identity. - 4.
-A true record in triplicate shall be made of every pistol 22 23 sold, said record to be made in a book kept for the purpose, the form of which may be prescribed by the [Secretary of 24 State] and shall be personally signed by the purchaser and 25by the person effecting the sale, each in the presence of the other, and shall contain the date of sale, the caliber, make, model, and manufacturer's number of the weapon, the name, 29 address, occupation, color, and place of birth of the purchaser, 30 and a statement signed by the purchaser that he has never been convicted in this state or elsewhere of a crime of vio-31 lence.
-One copy of said record shall within six hours be sent 33 by registered mail to the chief of police of the city or town or the sheriff of the county of which the dealer is a resident; the duplicate the dealer shall within seven days send to the - six years.
-5. No pistol or imitation thereof or placard advertising the sale thereof shall be displayed in any part of said premises where it can readily be seen from the outside.
+20 years, or (b) unless the purchaser is personally known to 21 the seller or shall present clear evidence of his identity.

+4. A true record in triplicate shall be made of every pistol 22 23 sold, said record to be made in a book kept for the purpose, the form of which may be prescribed by the [Secretary of 24 State] and shall be personally signed by the purchaser and 25 by the person effecting the sale, each in the presence of the 26 other, and shall contain the date of sale, the caliber, make, 27 28 model, and manufacturer's number of the weapon, the name, address, occupation, color, and place of birth of the purchaser, 29 30 and a statement signed by the purchaser that he has never been convicted in this state or elsewhere of a crime of vio-31 32 lence.
+One copy of said record shall within six hours be sent 33 by registered mail to the chief of police of the city or town 34 or the sheriff of the county of which the dealer is a resident; the duplicate the dealer shall within seven days send to the 35 36 [Secretary of State]; the triplicate the dealer shall retain for 37 six years.

+38 5.
+No pistol or imitation thereof or placard advertising the 39 sale thereof shall be displayed in any part of said premises 40 where it can readily be seen from the outside.